aycangulez/fn-one/README.md

 ## Usage

 When chaining functions, each function's output is passed to the next function in line.
-If a function explicitly returns _false_ or throws an exception, the chain stops.
-With function chaining, there is less need for explicit control structures that clutter the code.
-They are hidden inside the functions where they belong.
+If a function explicitly returns _false_ or throws an exception, the chain breaks.
+With function chaining, there is less need for explicit control structures such as if-else statements and loops that clutter the code.
+They are hidden inside lower-level functions where they belong.

 The example below shows how a user account creation process can be implemented by chaining functions: